Updated on July 14th, 2022

 How Parents Can Protect Themselves from High School Senior Year Burnout

-Can parents experience high school senior year burnout?
+Can parents experience high school senior-year burnout?
 Yes, they can.

 Many parents play a big role in helping their students finish high school strong and prepare for college, and just like students, they can struggle with the stress that comes with it.

 Additionally, managing your expectations – both those you place on yourself and those you put on your student – is essential.
 If your goals aren’t realistic, they’ll simply be a source of strife, increasing your stress levels and making challenging situations harder.
+Plus, having unrealistic expectations of your student can make school more stressful for them and lead to arguments or resentment, harming your relationship with them.

 Remember, not only should you be supportive of your student, but you should also be kind to yourself.
 After all, you can’t help anyone if you’re struggling.
 That’s why taking care of yourself is so vital, ensuring that you’re in the best shape possible and have the focus, energy, and motivation to help your student thrive.